Martin C. Ansorge

-Martin Charles Ansorge (January 1, 1882 – February 4, 1967) was a United States representative from New York.
+Martin Charles Ansorge (January 1, 1882 – February 4, 1967) was an American politician who was a United States representative from New York from 1921 to 1923.

 Biography

 The son of Mark Perry Ansorge and Jennie Bach Ansorge, Martin Ansorge was born into a Jewish household in Corning, Steuben County, New York on January 1, 1882.

 He attended the public schools and the College of the City of New York.
-He graduated from Columbia College of Columbia University in 1903 and Columbia Law School in 1906.
+He graduated from Columbia College of Columbia University in 1903, and Columbia Law School in 1906.
 He was admitted to the bar in 1906 and commenced practice in Manhattan, New York City.

 Start of political career

 Ansorge was the unsuccessful Republican candidate for election to Congress in 1912, 1914, and 1916.
 In his bid for the 21st District Congressional Seat in 1916, Ansorge's campaign slogan was "Feed America First", advocating the necessity of an embargo upon shipment abroad of foodstuffs needed for the consumption of American people, taking a stand on international trade negotiations and import tariffs post World War I. He declined the Republican nomination for Congress in 1918.